JadeW7/EEGViT-TCNet-pruned/README.md

 EEGViT is a hybrid Vision Transformer (ViT) incorporated with Depthwise Convolution in patch embedding layers.
 This work is based on
 Dosovitskiy, et al.'s ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929).
 After finetuning EEGViT pretrained on ImageNet, it achieves a considerable improvement over the SOTA on the Absolute Position task in EEGEyeNet dataset.

-This repository consists of four models: ViT pretrained and non-pretrained; EEGViT pretrained and non-pretrained.
+This repository consists of five models: ViT pretrained and non-pretrained; EEGViT pretrained and non-pretrained; EEGViT-TCNet pretrained.
 The pretrained weights of ViT layers are loaded from [huggingface.co](https://huggingface.co/docs/transformers/model_doc/vit).

 ## Dataset download
 Download data for EEGEyeNet absolute position task